leonardlab/pyflowbat/README.md

 pandas == 2.0.0
 ```

-To install PyFlowBAT and all required dependencies, navigate to the `pyflowbat` directory containing `setup.py` and run
+To install PyFlowBAT and all required dependencies, run

 ```text
 pip install -e pyflowbat
 ```

+from the parent directory—the one containing only this `README.md` file and a folder named `pyflowbat`.

 This will install `pyflowbat` to your Python `site-packages` like a regular `pip` package.